corelight/bro-drwatson/README.rst

 Overview
 --------

-Microsoft sends diagnotic information back to themselves through a mechism named Dr. Watson.
+Microsoft sends diagnostic information back to themselves through a mechism named Dr. Watson.
 The initial "StageOne" is unencrypted and sent over HTTP so it's visible to Bro.
 This script takes the StageOne messages and parses all available information out of